 Arundo: A Giant Among Grasses

 My name is Ferb Vu, and I’ve always been fascinated by the natural world, especially the diversity and resilience of plant life.
-Lately, I’ve become particularly interested in the genus Arundo, a group of robust perennial grasses that thrive in warm temperate regions around the globe.
+Lately, I’ve become particularly interested in the genus Arundo, a group of robust perennial grasses belong to the Poaceae genus.
 These aren’t your typical lawn grasses; they can tower over you, reaching heights of up to 10 meters!
 Their sturdy stalks and expansive leaves have captured my attention, and I’ve been delving into their biology, ecological impact, and potential uses.

 Species within the Genus Arundo